Placement and Promotion (Secondary Grading and Reporting)

 Promotion

-See current versions of Regulation 2410, Promotion and Retention of Students in Grades K-12 and Regulation 2408, Earning High School Credits.
+- Regulation 2410, Promotion and Retention of Students in Grades K-12

 Additional Middle School Promotion Information

 To qualify for promotion, seventh and eighth grade middle school students must demonstrate knowledge and competency based upon identified standards of achievement in the four core areas of language arts, mathematics, science, and social studies.
-To guarantee promotion, students must demonstrate proficiency in the foundational knowledge and skills in each of the four core subject areas and earn a passing final grade based on grade level expectations.

 If it appears that a student will not successfully complete a course, the parents/guardians should be informed of the student’s specific academic needs in a language and form they can understand (documented as the correspondence language in SIS), no later than the end of the third grading period or as soon as retention appears to be a possibility.
 At this time, the school will explain the specific academic needs of the student in an effort to collaborate with the family to improve student achievement.

 Students who earn an “F” as a final grade in one or two core subjects may be retained, at the discretion of the principal, and encouraged to participate in an intervention program.
-Based upon the extent to which a student demonstrates knowledge and competency of identified standards of achievement in an intervention program, he/she is promoted or retained.
-Students who are promoted may receive continued intervention throughout the following school year.
-If students do not participate in an intervention program, they may be retained at the discretion of the principal.
+Students are promoted or retained based on the extent to which a student demonstrates knowledge and competency of identified standards of achievement in an intervention program.

 Students who earn an “F” in three or four core courses are retained at the discretion of the principal.

-English Learners (ELs), ELP Level 1-4, enrolled in general education courses (e.g., Science 7, English 8, Algebra 1, etc.) should receive valid and reliable instructional and assessment accommodations that increase access to content and support their ability to articulate what they know, understand, and can do.
+Multilingual learners, ELP Level 1-4, enrolled in general education courses (e.g., Science 7, English 8, Algebra 1, etc.) should receive valid and reliable instructional and assessment accommodations that increase access to content and support their ability to articulate what they know, understand, and can do.

-Principals will maintain the responsibility for grade-level placement after consultation with appropriate staff members and parents/guardians.
+Principals will maintain the responsibility for grade-level placement after consultation with appropriate staff members and families.
 Decisions will be made after considering all relevant information about the student, including the IEP of a student receiving special education services.